LukeG1/Investment-Simulator-Monthly/readme.md

 # Motivation

-I've struggled over decisions like Roth or traditional, rent or buy, stock bond ratios, standard or itemized, when to start social secutiry benifits, are annuities a scam, and countless more.
+I've struggled over decisions like Roth or Traditional, rent or buy, stock bond ratios, standard or itemized, when to start social secutiry benifits, are annuities a scam, and countless more.
 Every answer to these questions is probably the best choise for someone, but you still hear people saying oposite things to people in the same situation.
 I think that is partially because people have different goals, which is valid, but it's also becauase most people are making educated guesses based on gut feeling.
 I want a more empirically proven answer if I'm going to steak my livelehood on it.
 While this project obviosly wouldnt be the first to do such a thing, I want it to be comprehensive and simple enough to not just answer questions like these, but provide an optimal path based on anyone's inputs, to achieve thier goals.

 # Overview